Slickdeals/chef_server_backup/README.md

 - `weekday` - Weekday column of cron entry (Default: *)

 ## Usage
-Include the `recipe[chef_server_backup::default]` in your runlist or wrapper cookbook to install the required software and make the LWRP available.

 To use the `recipe[chef_server_backup::build_jobs]` include it in your run list and have a daga bag called `chef_server_backup` with an item like the following recipe;

 ```